Blog

 Build Fast, Ship Faster: CI/CD for Indies

-I’ve been wanting to meet up with Rudrank for a long time now, and today it finally happened.
+I’ve been wanting to meet Rudrank for a long time now, and today it finally happened.
 Such a nice guy, so much positive energy.

 In this talk, Rudrank went through the power of automation.
-I’m sure all people in the room suffered equally as he went through all the steps required to manually archive and upload an app to the App Store.
-CI (Continuous Integration), CD (Continuous Delivery), Fastlane and CodeMagic to the rescue!
+I’m sure all people in the room suffered as he went through all the steps required to manually archive and upload an app to the App Store.
+Continuous Integration, Continuous Delivery, Fastlane and CodeMagic to the rescue!

-If you want to learn more about how to automate everything from building to shipping your apps, generate screenshots etc., this talk is well worth a watch.
-Considering how Rudrank seems to travel everywhere, I hope you get a chance to watch any of his (I’m sure) many upcoming conference talks.
+If you want to learn more about how to automate everything from building to shipping, this talk is well worth a watch.
+Considering how Rudrank seems to be everywhere, I hope you get a chance to watch any of his (I’m sure) many upcoming conference talks.

 Emmanuel Crouvisier